loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_RATINGS.md

 Make sure you included all `ProCampaign` process variables mentioned above in your chat flow.

-## 4. Set up ProCampaign process brick
+## 4. Set up the ProCampaign process block

 After you defined your variables of the rating data which you would like to transfer to ProCampaign, you simply add a `ProCampaign` process block to your flow.